-Sessions Contradicts Comey on Key February Exchange
+Angry Sessions Denies ‘False and Scurrilous Allegations’

 “I felt I was required to under the Department of Justice.
 And as a leader of the DOJ, I should comply with the rules obviously,” Sessions said.

 But the subject of his recusal remains a sensitive issue for the attorney general.
-Later, under question, he said, “I recused myself from any investigation into campaign for president but I did not recuse myself from defending my honor against scurrilous and false allegations.”
+Later, under Democratic scrutiny, his temperature rising, he testily said, “I recused myself from any investigation into campaign for president but I did not recuse myself from defending my honor against scurrilous and false allegations.”

 Democrats are particularly interested in determining whether the men met at an April 2016 foreign policy event at the Mayflower Hotel in Washington.